duncan-r/SHIP/docs/source/index.rst

 find it much improved and it's defintiely easier to maintain and improve going forward.
 Not also that "the possible API break" stage is through and any functionality will be properly deprecated for a reasonable amoutn of time from now on.
-For more info on what's changed see ..
+For more info on what's changed see :ref:`updatechanges-top`.

 Python version